RIEMS/land/README.md

 make
 ```

-If compiling is successful, an executable named `ldas.exe` will be created under the `run` directory.
+If compilation is successful, an executable named `ldas.exe` will be created under the `run` directory.

 ## Run